What Is a Common-Interest Community?

 One of the advantages of living in a CID is the ability to enjoy certain common elements.
 These elements can include a tennis court or swimming pool.
 To maintain these common-interest amenities, residents pay a monthly common expenses assessment fee.
 This fee usually includes real estate taxes and insurance premiums.

-For additional articles and resources related to CIDs, see FindLaw's Owning a Home section.
+For more articles and resources related to common-interest developments, see FindLaw's Owning a Home section.

-There are many ways in which an HOA may regulate a common-interest community, including the following:
+There are many ways in which HOA rules may regulate a common-interest community: